+Issues in estimating take-up rates.
 Estimating take-up rates in social benefit programs poses a number of challenges (Bouckaert and Schokkaert 2011; Goedeme and Janssens 2020; Hernanz et al. 2004).
 For a given population or subpopulation, a take-up rate is defined as the ratio of the number of recipients of a program to the number of eligible units.
 While simple in concept, data and definitional issues usually create difficulties in estimation, both for the numerator and denominator of the ratio.
-These difficulties include: (a) the source of data, (b) the time frame, and (c) measurement error.
+These difficulties include (a) the source of data, (b) the time frame, and (c) measurement error.1

 The source of the data is important for both the numerator and denominator.
 The most common approach is to use household or individual survey data to calculate both.
-Questions asked about recipiency are used for the numerator and questions about income and other eligibility characteristics (age and family structure) are used to calculate eligibility.
+Questions asked about recipiency are used for the numerator and questions about income and other eligibility characteristics (age, family structure) are used to calculate eligibility.
 The latter necessarily requires assumptions that are not needed for the former.
 Calculating eligibility requires detailed knowledge of program eligibility rules, and those are almost always more complex than survey data can capture.
-The use of income is essentially universal in calculating eligibility, for example, but usually numerous deductions from gross income are made and these are often difficult to measure in available datasets.
-Many programs in many countries also have complicated assets tests, with some types of assets considered in eligibility calculations and others not, and with different upper limits for different types (Daponte et al. (1999) show that, in one US program, an initial calculation of eligibility based only on gross income significantly mismeasured eligibility because deductions and assets were ignored.
-Measurement of assets is known to be very problematic in household surveys.
+The use of income is essentially universal in calculating eligibility, for example, but usually numerous deductions from gross income are made and these are often difficult to measure in available data sets.
+Many programs in many countries also have complicated assets tests, with some types of assets considered in eligibility calculations and others not, and with different upper limits for different types.2 Measurement of assets is known to be very problematic in household surveys.
 Another issue which is partly a measurement problem and partly a theoretical problem concerns eligibility rules that are related to work requirements, job search requirements, or requirements that the individual be "willing to work."
-Conditional cash transfer programs also impose some kind of nonfinancial participation requirements as a central feature of the program design.
+Conditional cash transfer programs also impose some kind of non-financial participation requirements as a central feature of the program design.
 All these requirements involve imposing what is now termed "conditionality."
 Individuals who do not comply with these requirements could be argued to be treated as ineligible for the program, but it could also be argued that they should be treated as eligible but not participating because of administrative barriers.
-However, as a practical matter, aside from using easily observable demographic criteria in eligibility calculations (age and family structure), most take-up calculations use only financial eligibility and ignore other requirements imposed by the program which are not measured in the data.
+However, as a practical matter, aside from using easily observable demographic criteria in eligibility calculations (age, family structure), most take-up calculations use only financial eligibility and ignore other requirements imposed by the program which are not measured in the data.